keptn-contrib/dynatrace-service/README.md

 ## Overview

-The dynatrace-service allows you to integrate Dynatrace monitoring in your Keptn workflow.
+The dynatrace-service allows you to integrate Dynatrace monitoring in your Keptn sequences.
 It provides the following capabilities:

 - [**SLI-provider**](documentation/sli-provider.md): To support the evaluation of the quality gates, the dynatrace-service can be configured to retrieve SLIs for a Keptn project, stage or service.

-- [**Forwarding deployment and test events from Keptn to Dynatrace**](documentation/event-forwarding-to-dynatrace.md): The dynatrace-service can forward events such as deployment or test start/stop events to Dynatrace along with attach rules to ensure that the correct monitored entities are associated with the event.
+- [**Forwarding deployment and test events from Keptn to Dynatrace**](documentation/event-forwarding-to-dynatrace.md): The dynatrace-service can forward events such as deployment or test start/stop events to Dynatrace using attach rules to ensure that the correct monitored entities are associated with the event.

-- [**Forwarding problem notifications from Dynatrace to Keptn**](documentation/problem-forwarding-to-keptn.md): The dynatrace-service can support auto-remediation by forwarding problem notifications from Dynatrace to a Keptn environment and ensuring that the `sh.keptn.events.problem` event is mapped to the correct project, service and stage.
+- [**Forwarding problem notifications from Dynatrace to Keptn**](documentation/problem-forwarding-to-keptn.md): The dynatrace-service can support triggering remediation sequences by forwarding problem notifications from Dynatrace to a Keptn environment and ensuring that the `sh.keptn.events.problem` event is mapped to the correct project, service and stage.

 - [**Automatic onboarding of monitored service entities**](documentation/auto-service-onboarding.md): The dynatrace-service can be configured to periodically check for new service entities detected by Dynatrace and automatically import these into Keptn.